rbergen/rbergen/README.md

 # Hi there!

-This is the probably mildly confusing collection of personal projects I have been and am working on in my spare time.
+This is the probably mildly confusing collection of personal projects I (and some friends) have been and are working on in my spare time.

 As a CTO, I work with technology every day.
 It's technology that's current (ML/GenAI/Agentic AI?
 Check.), repeatable and scalable (Infrastructure as Code, scalable and multi-region cloud infrastructure, CI/CD?
 Check.), reliable and secure (reviewed, tested, ISO27001 certified?
 Check.), cost-effective (containerized workloads, scheduled shutdowns, reserved capacity, FinOps monitored?
 Check.), etc.
 That's what I do for a living, and that's what I take care of for my employer, with enthusiasm and curiosity.